 - What experts won’t tell you about …

-- The [#] biggest … mistakes you can easily avoid
+- The [#number] biggest … mistakes you can easily avoid

 There are many more.
 Simply Google “proven headline formulas” and you will find many great blog posts about this very topic.
-Here’s a link to a website that helps you create winning headlines: Title Generator.
+Here is a link to a website that helps you create winning headlines: Title Generator.

 What can you do next?

-Go through your existing blog posts and check your titles, see how inviting they are to read on.
-If they lack in that area, change them, then re-post them on Social Media and see whether your click throughs go up.
+Go through your existing blog posts and check your titles, see how inviting they are and whether you think they encourage people to read on.
+If you feel they are a bit lacking, you can make some changes, re-post them on Social Media and see whether your click through rate goes up.

 For every new article you write, come up with at least 3 title ideas (or more if you have the time).
 Then pick the one that appeals most to you, that you would be most likely to read if you came across it somewhere else.

 Have you written any blog titles that have done better than average?
 Share them in the comments.